Trump Always Chickens Out

-Trump Always Chickens Out (TACO) is a term that gained prominence in May 2025 after many threats and reversals during the trade war U.S. president Donald Trump initiated with his administration's "Liberation Day" tariffs.

-The acronym is used to describe Trump's tendency to make tariff threats, only to later delay them as a way to increase time for negotiations and for markets to rebound.
-The term originated on Wall Street, where the TACO trade involves buying stocks cheaply after a tariff announcement pushes stocks lower, then selling them at a profit after the tariffs are delayed or reduced and the market rebounds.
+"Trump Always Chickens Out" (TACO) is a pejorative description of the perceived tendency of United States president Donald Trump to make threats, only to later delay or renege on them as a way to increase time for negotiations, allow markets to rebound, and avert backlash.
+The phrase was popularized in May 2025 after the many threats and reversals during the trade war he initiated with his "Liberation Day" tariffs.
+On Wall Street, a TACO trade is buying stocks cheaply after a tariff announcement pushes stocks lower, then selling them at a profit after the tariffs are delayed or reduced and the market rebounds.

+In 2025 and 2026, TACO was also used to describe Trump's statements threatening to annex Greenland, and his efforts to negotiate a last-minute ceasefire deal with Iran before his deadline for initiating an American bombing campaign.

 Background

-Trump's tendency to change his mind on policy positions had been described since his first presidential campaign.
-Before the emergence of the TACO acronym, observers used terms such as backtrack and flip-flop.
+Trump's tendency to change stance on policy positions and even the competence of his own appointees (e.g. Federal Reserve governor Jerome Powell) had been reported since his first presidential campaign and administration.
+Before the emergence of the TACO acronym during Trump's second term in office, observers used terms such as backtrack and flip-flop.
 Wall Street traders called it the "Trump put" when, during his first term, he would change a policy if the markets reacted badly to it.

-This tendency continues to be reported leading up to and during Trump's second presidency, with commentators noting specific issues including trade, immigration, and international relationships.
+This tendency, by both Trump and Democratic presidential candidate Kamala Harris, was reported in the lead up to, and during, Trump's second presidency, with commentators noting specific issues including trade, immigration, and international relations.

 Origins

-The term was first used by Financial Times journalist Robert Armstrong in a May 2, 2025 opinion piece that discussed tariffs and their effects on the US markets.
+"TACO trade" was first used by the Financial Times journalist Robert Armstrong in a May 2, 2025 opinion piece that discussed tariffs and their effects on the US markets.
 In the piece, part of a series titled "Unhedged", Armstrong said that markets were realizing that "the US administration does not have a very high tolerance for market and economic pressure, and will be quick to back off when tariffs cause pain".
 Armstrong called this "the Taco theory: Trump Always Chickens Out".
+TACO was a play on the Mexican food, alluding to Trump's obsession with securing the Mexico–United States border:

+I was just like trying different things and TACO kind of popped into my mind, possibly because I was hungry, but possibly because it sounds a little bit [like] something like the president would make up himself.

+It's the kind of petty jive that he sort of likes, and it also has a slightly Mexican flavour to it, which is very funny in the case of this president who's obsessed with the border.

+"Chickening out" is slang for being frightened and deciding against a planned course of action.
+The French press have used "Trump always deflates", and some Italian papers use an idiom that translates roughly as "always wets himself".
+Since the coinage of TACO, more abbreviations about the behaviors of Trump or of financial markets have been devised, such as "TUNA" ("Trump Usually Negates Announcements").